 With that in mind, keep these tips in mind for helping both parties make the most of an office hour meeting.

 - Have an agenda.
 I don’t mean anything formal, but be clear in your mind what you want to accomplish.
-It’s helpful if you can let me know that in advance, too.
+It’s helpful if you can let me know your agenda in advance, too.
+You can just leave it in a note on the appointment app.
 Often conversations require me finding grades, reviewing coursework or just digging for resources (or just giving something some thought).
 If I can do that in advance, that’s a win-win.

 - Come prepared.
 The topic of meetings varies so dramatically that this tip can mean so many different things.
 Sometimes, it means doing some advance research and other times, it’s having a sense of the process you’re asking me to participate in.